utmapp/docs.getutm.app/guest-support/macos.md

 ### VirtioFS
 **macOS 13+**{: .label .label-green }

 When both the guest and host are running macOS 13 or higher, shared directories can be mounted as a network volume.
-You can mount the volume from Terminal:
+You can mount the volume from Terminal in the macOS guest machine:

 ```
 $ mkdir -m 777 -p [mount point]